PickleMustard/4375-Intro-to-Machine-Learning/README.md

 # 4375-Intro-to-Machine-Learning
 Repository containing all work done for the 4375 Intro to Machine Learning class.

+This repository contains all my work from a machine learning class I took in college.
+I had originally taken the class out of interest in more of the deep learning side but getting aquianted with the entire field was rather interesting.
+The connection between statistics and the field was not one I had thought of before the class but was an interesting side to it.
+The class went over a lot of the basics of Machine Learning.

 ## Assignments:

 1) [Portfolio Creation](Overview_of_ML.pdf)